24/7 Emergency Service

 Can I turn off the water at the meter if my valve is broken?

-Technically, yes — but the meter valve is owned by Tampa's water utility and requires a special tool (a meter key) to operate.
-In a genuine emergency, do whatever you need to do to stop the water.
+Technically yes, but the meter valve belongs to Tampa's water utility and needs a special meter key to operate.
+In a real emergency, do whatever you need to do to stop the water.
 You can buy a meter key at most hardware stores for about $10.
-Keep one accessible.
+Worth keeping one accessible.

 How do I know if my shut-off valve is working?

-Turn the valve to the closed position, then go inside and open a faucet.
-If water stops flowing within 30 seconds, the valve is working.
-If water continues to flow (even at reduced pressure), the valve isn't sealing fully and should be replaced.
+Turn it to the closed position, then go inside and open a faucet.
+If water stops within 30 seconds, you're good.
+If water keeps flowing (even at reduced pressure), the valve isn't sealing and should be replaced.

 Should I shut off my water when going on vacation?

-We recommend it, especially during Tampa's summer months when thunderstorms can cause power surges that trip breakers and leave homes unmonitored.
-A supply line failure or water heater leak in an unoccupied home can cause catastrophic damage over days or weeks.
-Turn off the main valve, and turn off the water heater breaker.
+We'd recommend it, especially during Tampa's summer months when thunderstorms can trip breakers and leave your house unmonitored.
+A supply line failure or water heater leak in an empty house can cause serious damage over days or weeks.
+Turn off the main valve and flip the water heater breaker.

-When reading guides isn’t enough, call us.
-We’re available around the clock.
+When reading guides is not enough, call us.
+We are available around the clock.

 (813) 219-8764